 Can You Use AMD GPU with Intel CPU?

-can you use AMD GPU with intel CPU
+can you use AMD GPU with Intel CPU

 What are the Essentials for Installing a GPU?